sillymoi/homeassistant-infometric/README.md

     * Small adaptations to the Infometric API
     * Uplift to home assistant 2025.5.3
     * Support for hot and cold water
+    * Support of HACS installation
+    * Removal of hardcoded meters
 * 0.0.1
     * Initial Release